Jennifer Lawrence ranked highest-paid actress but men still prevail

-NEW YORK (Reuters) - “Hunger Games” star Jennifer Lawrence on Thursday topped a Forbes list of the world’s highest-paid actresses, earning some $52 million in the past year but still far behind the best paid actor.
+NEW YORK, Aug 20 (Reuters) - “Hunger Games” star Jennifer Lawrence on Thursday topped a Forbes list of the world’s highest-paid actresses, earning some $52 million in the past year but still far behind the best paid actor.

 Lawrence, who won an Oscar in 2013 for her role in “Silver Linings Playbook,” also had income for being the face of French fashion and beauty company Dior but her combined earnings came nowhere close to the estimated $80 million of “Iron Man” star Robert Downey Jr. He topped Forbes list earlier in August of the highest paid male actors.